 This page gives you basic information to help you plan your trip to Iceland and stories from my Iceland travel blog.
-If you’d like to go straight to the stories, click on ‘Latest Iceland Posts’ on the image below.
+If you’d like to go straight to the stories, click on ‘Latest Iceland Posts’ below or scroll all the way to the bottom.

 What To Pack